In academic writing, finding the balance between sounding like you really know your stuff and expressing your ideas simply and clearly is difficult.

 The key is avoiding language that overcomplicates your message, hinders its effective communication, or makes you sound pompous or incredible.
 It’s also important to avoid over-simplified language that makes you sound unconvincing or too flippant.
 Admittedly, the line between these two is a fine one.

-The balance between the level of formality required by academic conventions and the level of clarity required to ensure your readers absorb your message is something that may take you a while to find, but with some thought and practise, it is also completely achievable.
+The balance between the level of formality required by academic conventions and the level of clarity required to ensure your readers absorb your message is something that may take you a while to find, but with some thought and practice, it is also completely achievable.

 For a useful list of good phrasal verbs for academic writing, see (Melodie Garnier): https://blog.writefull.com/phrasal-verbs-in-academic-writing/.